28th INTERNATIONAL CONFERENCE ON MEDICAL IMAGE COMPUTING

 Context

 The purpose of this document is to define the Review Process for the MICCAI 2025 conference.
 It is to be passed on each year, from successive MICCAI organizing committees, with the goal to refine and include feedback from the full set of past conference organising committees to create a continuity and consistency over the years.
 The document has been initiated, edited, and endorsed by the MICCAI 2017-2025 organizing committees.
-The MICCAI 2025 Program Committee has made some substantial changes to previous years, and in particular, updated the review process and criteria for early accept/reject as detailed below.
+The MICCAI 2025 Program Committee has made some substantial changes to the process from previous years, and in particular, has updated the review procedure and criteria for early accept/reject decisions as detailed below.

 The policies set within are designed to continuously improve the review process, with the following objectives: